Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 Using the 994 or 996 as a Blind Timer

-In the blind timer mode, the 994 has the monitor counts connected to IN A and detector counts connected to IN B. The 996 has only one input to be use for detector counts.
+In the blind timer mode, the 994 has the monitor counts connected to IN A and detector counts connected to IN B. The 996 has only one input which would be used for detector counts.
 The internal jumpers W3 and W4 (for the 994) must be set to the COUNTS position (the leftmost two pins on W3, the rightmost two pins on W4).
 Jumper W1 must be set to the NORMAL position (the two rightmost pins).
 Also, make sure the internal dip switch S-1 has position 6 set to one-cycle (ON), position 7 set to COUNTER/TIMER (OFF) and position 8 set to NORMAL (ON).
 Finally, make sure the front panel DWELL switch on the 994 is turned all the way off.

 Gating